How to deploy a React, Angular and Vue project to Github pages

 }

-Now try to visit the URL of our project defined as homepage in package.json or also by going to your repository on Github and then Settings -> Pages.
+Now push your code to Github and then run npm run deploy on the terminal.
+Terminal output for React build Now try to visit the URL of our project defined as homepage in package.json or also by going to your repository on Github and then Settings -> Pages.
+Deployment URL On visiting this URL, you will see your React project deployed and running.
+React Web app in working The code for React repo.

 For VUE projects (created with Vue CLI)